-As an academic and journalist working throughout East Asia, Martin Jacques has had a front row seat for the past decade on China’s economic and political emergence.
-The British author’s latest book is titled When China Rules the World.
+As an academic and journalist working throughout East Asia, Martin Jacques has had a front row seat for China’s economic and political emergence.
+The British author’s 2009 book is titled When China Rules the World.

 Q: We in the West spend a great deal of time discussing China’s rise.
 But we seem to resist the next logical step, which is to consider how things will change around the world when China becomes the world’s pre-eminent economic power.
 Why is that?

 A: I think that the world has been so used to American hegemony, and you had a recent period of American history under Bush which actually postulated exactly the opposite scenario—that we were in fact on the eve of a new American century.
 So we’re just not versed in the profoundly different thinking China’s pre-eminence will require.
 More than that, we have failed to understand that we’re not just talking about economic change.
 The impact of China’s rise is going to be at least as great politically and culturally as it will be in economic terms.